FAQs/Resources

 4,000 hours of relevant work experience within your scope of practice.
 This can be paid or volunteer work.
 You can count work between 16 to 40 hours per week and can earn a maximum of 2,080 hours of experience per year.

-For your work experience hours to count towards the licensure requirement, you must be under the supervision of an actively-licensed LMSW.
+For your work experience hours to count towards the licensure requirement, you must be under the supervision of a social worker that currently holds an active LMSW license with the State of Michigan.
 If you are an LLMSW, your supervisor must have the same license designation (i.e. clinical, macro) that you are working towards.
-Your supervisor does not have to be from your workplace nor does your workplace need to have a fully-licensed social worker on their staff.

 How often do supervisees need to meet with their supervisor?